nischalstha9/nischalstha9/README.md

-### Hi there, I'm Nischal Shrestha - a Developer and Graphics Designer by hobby. 😊👋
+# Hi there, I'm Nischal Shrestha - a Developer by hobby. 😊

 ## I'm a Developer who loves always learning somthing new!
--  I’m currently learning Data Science with my accomplishment on Django, Python.
+-  I have very good knowledge of Python and Django along with Django Rest Framework.
+-  I have basic knowledge of frontend technology as React too.
 -  I am extending my knowledge on backend technologies learning DevOps.
 -  I’m looking to collaborate with other content creators.
 -  2022 Goals: Work on innovative idea.